cagranados/cagranados.github.io/index.md

 ## Welcome
 I am an Economist at the Central Bank of Colombia.
-I obtained a Ph.D. in Economics at the [University of Washington](https://econ.washington.edu) (UW) in July 2021.
+I obtained a Ph.D. in Economics at the <a href="https://econ.washington.edu" target="_blank">University of Washington</a> [University of Washington](https://econ.washington.edu) (UW) in July 2021.
 My main areas of research are <u>International Macroeconomics</u> and <u>International Finance</u>.
 I am also interested in applied econometrics and Macroeconomics.

 In my current research projects I study the international dimension of macroprudential regulations and the best policy implementation setups that can be applied in financially integrated economies.